jed/authom/README.md

 authom
 =======

 authom is an authentication library for node.js.
-It unifies authentication APIs for multiple services into a single EventEmitter.
+It unifies authentication APIs for multiple services into a single EventEmitter, and works with both the built-in node.js HTTP module and as an Express/Connect app.

 authom was designed to solve one problem and solve it well.
 It has an intuitive node.js-like API, no external dependencies, and doesn't force any particular persistence, session, or middleware approaches on you.

 Example
 -------

+For the built-in node.js HTTP module:
 ```javascript
 // Like socket.io, authom will intercept requests
 // for you to help keep your routes clean.